 What Is E-A-T And Why Is It Super Important For SEO?

 E-A-T has become one of the most talked-about SEO concepts today.
 While it has been part of Google’s guidelines since at least 2014, the search engine giant has been emphasizing it a lot more.
-So let’s find out what exactly is EAT, how it can impact search results, and how you can use it to create content that ranks above your competitors.
+So, let’s find out what exactly EAT is, how it can impact search results, and how you can use it to create content that ranks above your competitors.

 Watch this quick video to learn more about EAT and how it will impact your business, marketing, and content:

 Before we go ahead with explaining EAT, I want to clear away some misconceptions that a lot of marketers and SEOs have.